 The rnsh program lets you establish fully interactive remote shell sessions over Reticulum.
 It also allows you to pipe any program to or from a remote system, and is similar to how ssh works.
-The rnsh is very efficient, and can facilitate fully interactive shell sessions, even over extremely low-bandwidth links.
+The rnsh is very efficient, and can facilitate fully interactive shell sessions, even over extremely low-bandwidth links, such as LoRa or packet radio.